 Based on previous literature and the straightforward implications due to geometry and technology costs, initial selection criteria for viable OTEC sites will be assessed within the following sections.
-Here focus is given to the main requirements of having a depth of 1000 m for consistent ~4°C temperature, and that potential OTEC sites be near to coastal areas to minimize piping lengthsFor the entire region data were available to for island coastlines defined using the NOAA high resolution shoreline database, and then extended out to a distance of 10 kilometers.
+Here focus is given to the main requirements of having a depth of 1000 m for consistent ~4°C temperature, and that potential OTEC sites be near to coastal areas to minimize piping lengths.
+For the entire region data were available to for island coastlines defined using the NOAA high resolution shoreline database, and then extended out to a distance of 10 kilometers.
 The primary bathymetry dataset used was the General Bathymetric Chart of the Oceans which covers the complete extent of the study area at a 15 arc-second resolution.
 Information on bathymetric source data types is provided with the downloaded grid, with examples including single and multibeam bathymetry, and seismic and sounding surveys.
 The 10km study area extending from coastlines was further refined with 2.5 km shoreline buffer increments symbolized to emphasize proximity to the coast.
 Particular areas of interest within the study area were located by identifying the gridded areas of the GEBCO bathymetry dataset at depths greater than 1000 m.
 Over the extent of the study area the horizontal resolution of the GEBCO 15 arc second depth data was approximately 400 m (range 385-460m).